Groestlcoin/electrum-personal-server/README.md

 It is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum wallet backed by a full node, but without the heavyweight server backend, for a single user.
-It allows the user to benefit from all of Bitcoin Core's resource-saving features like [pruning](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.12.0.md#wallet-pruning), [blocksonly](https://bitcointalk.org/index.php?topic=1377345.0) and disabled txindex.
+It allows the user to benefit from all of Groestlcoin Core's resource-saving features like [pruning](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.12.0.md#wallet-pruning), [blocksonly](https://bitcointalk.org/index.php?topic=1377345.0) and disabled txindex.
 All of Electrum's feature-richness like hardware wallet integration,